Digital Agency for Third Sector

 Each of those is a different problem – and each has a digital dimension.

 Visibility gets you in front of people who are searching for what you do: the person looking for support with a condition your charity addresses, the ethical consumer searching for a cause to back, the grant manager researching organisations in your field.
-If your content doesn’t answer their questions clearly and credibly, you’re invisible to them — and increasingly, invisible in the AI-generated summaries that are reshaping how people find information online.
+This isn’t just about appearing in search results and in AI-generated summaries, it’s about creating effective content and messaging which shows up in the right way and at the right time.

 Clarity means that when someone does find you, they immediately understand who you are, what you stand for, and why it matters.
-Vague positioning and insider language are income leaks.
-A potential supporter who lands on your site and can’t quickly answer “what does this organisation actually do and why should I care?” will leave.
-That’s not a web design problem — it’s a communications and messaging problem.
+A potential supporter who lands on your site and can’t quickly answer “what does this organisation actually do and why should I care?”
+Clear and concise communications are essential for people to understand and feel connected to your mission.

 Trust is what converts understanding into action.
 The CAF data is clear: donors with high trust in charities give more than twice as much on average, and are far more likely to give at all.
 Trust is built through consistency, credibility and clarity – across your website, your social presence, your content, your email communications.
 It’s also increasingly built through how you appear in search and AI results: are you cited as an authoritative source, or just another vague result?